thybzi/otbook/author_eng.md

 — It just happened so, but not accidentally.

 Everybody is creating his (or her) own world, his environment.
 Someone does it by making conscious decisions, someone is led by others.
-My choice was well though but it was not quick.
+My choice was well thought but it was not quick.

 My book is my manifest, having been formed for years of thinking about a philosophical platform of a contemporary man, who doesn't want to take anything for granted, but instead who is trying to rethink and consciously adopt the